On Manchester’s Doorstep: One of their best days out.

 Great House Barn

-Stay on the main road through the town until you get to the roundabout with the Crown pub on the right.
-Go straight ahead at the roundabout and take the right turning immediately after onto Lever Park Avenue.
+Stay on the main road through Horwich.
+When you reach to the roundabout with the Crown pub on the right, go straight ahead then take the right turning immediately after onto Lever Park Avenue signed Rivington.

 Due to the rural nature of our locations, postcodes are not always accurate when using satellite navigation.
 Please always check the route it has given you before setting off, and cross reference with a map.